 2. Evoke an Emotion

 Part of a share-worthy piece of content is the emotion it evokes.
 When a piece of content evokes positive feelings, like awe and happiness, the chances are greater that the reader will share what they’ve read.
-At the same time, even cute things, that make us feel warm fuzzies — like babies and pets, can evoke a positive emotion.
+At the same time, even cute things, which make us feel warm fuzzy — like babies and pets, can evoke a positive emotion.

-That said, negative emotions have their place too, especially anger and fear.
-Anger someone enough and they’re sure to start a debate on their Facebook page or Twitter feed about the message in your content.
+That said, contrary emotions have their place too, especially anger and fear.
+Anger someone enough, and they’re sure to start a debate on their Facebook page or Twitter feed about the message in your content.
 Controversy can be a great motivator when it comes to hitting share.
 Even so, happy emotions typically trump sad ones, because people like happy endings.